andrewfstratton/quando/README.md

     4. Ctrl-A -> Delete, then paste the next line in:
         1. {"_id": "test", "password": "test"}
     5. Then choose 'Create Document'
+3. Chrome needs to be modified to allow video and audio to auto play:
+    1. _open chrome://flags/#autoplay-policy_
+    2. _change to 'no user gesture is required'_
-3. Then open 127.0.0.1/inventor, login as test/test
+4. Then open 127.0.0.1/inventor, login as test/test

-### To add automatic *Server* startup - for deployed use - not for development
+### To add automatic Windows *Server* startup - for deployed use - not for development
 1. using Windows R, run gpedit.msc
 2. Choose Computer Configuration->Windows Settings->Scripts->Startup
     1. Then 'Add' C:\quando\quando.bat